jdljake/paper-io2-clone/README.md

-# paperio-clone: Gameplay Proof of Concept
+# paper-io2-clone: Gameplay Proof of Concept
 I have recently been enjoying the browser game [Paper-io 2](https://paper-io.com/).
 While playing the game, I have wondered how I could go about recreating the territory-claiming game mechanic it is built around.
 This project was built in Unity, and is relatively unpolished- there's a bit of deprecated code laying around.